specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 To learn more, see [Submit admin-initiated Copilot feedback from the Microsoft 365 admin center](provide-feedback.md).

-### Pin Microsoft Copilot to the navigation bar
+### Pin Microsoft 365 Copilot Chat to the navigation bar

-Pin Copilot to the navigation bar to make it easier for people in your organization to access it in Teams, Outlook, and the Microsoft 365 app on web, desktop, and mobile.
+Pin Copilot to the navigation bar to make it easier for people in your organization to access it in Teams, Outlook, and the Microsoft 365 Copilot app on web, desktop, and mobile.
 Users with a license for Microsoft 365 Copilot will have it pinned by default.
 Microsoft Copilot used with Microsoft Entra ID is governed by your agreement for Online Services.

-To learn more, see [Pin Microsoft Copilot to the navigation bar](pin-copilot.md).
+To learn more, see [Pin Microsoft 365 Copilot Chat to the navigation bar](pin-copilot.md).

 ### Copilot self-service purchase